davlo199/MDFHPCode/README.md

 Scripts for parameter estimation are contained in the "code/ParamEst" directory.

 Parameter estimation for the MDFHP model is performed by using the "MDFHIntensityNewSum.m" function.
-To estimate the parameters for Japan or Middle America Trench data sets use the input files being "EstJapan.m" or "EstMAT.m" respectively.
+Estimating the parameters for Japan or Middle America Trench data sets was done in two stages.
+First use the input files being "EstJapan.m" or "EstMAT.m" respectively with the tolerances in line 172 of "MDFHIntensityNewSum.m" set to 1e-3.
+We then use the rough minima again, with the tolerances in line 172 set to 1e-6, and change the input file values "PAR=0", "Nrand=1", and MANx0 equal to the transformed output of the first step (i.e. the unconstrained optimised parameter values which is the variable "TransPar").
+This saves computation time.
+Alternatively, the code as presented in this repository will return the more accurate minima although the computational expense is greatly increased.

 Estimation the ETAS model's parameter was done using "FitTimeETAS.R" and follows D. Harte closely in their cited guide.
 To run it enter in the information in the input_files for the Japan or Middle America Trench data sets verbatim (specifically, "dataname", "M0", "A" and "B").